Azure/iotedge/edge-bootstrap/python/README.md

     MacOS:   TBD
 ```

-As the Edge runtime is executed, the following file system structure
-is created under *EDGEHOMEDIR*.
+As the IoT Edge runtime is executed, the following file system structure is created under *EDGEHOMEDIR*.

 ```
 EDGEHOMEDIR Structure:
 -----------------------
     EDGEHOMEDIR
         .
-        +-- config  -- Edge configuration file(s) read by the azure-iot-edge-ctl scripts to setup,
+        +-- config  -- IoT Edge configuration file(s) read by the azure-iot-edge-ctl scripts to setup,
-        |              deploy and execute the Edge runtime.
+        |              deploy and execute the IoT Edge runtime.
         +-- certs   -- This directory is created by the scripts when generating self signed certificates.
         |
-        +-- modules -- This is directory that will be created by the azure-iot-edge-ctl scripts and it used to host all the Edge Module specific files.
+        +-- modules -- This is directory that will be created by the iotedgectl scripts and it used to host all the Edge Module specific files.
 ```

-### Edge Host Configuration File Description
+### IoT Edge Host Configuration File Description

-The following section goes into details of the various configuration items
-and lays out how users are expected to modify this.
+The following section goes into details of the various configuration items and lays out how users are expected to modify this.

 ```
   // Config file format schema; Users should not need to modify this.